If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 In our example of the ALC268, you will see:

-So for example (to use the toshiba model option) add the line to the file:
+So for example (to use the toshiba model option) the model is specified like this:

-Save the file, and restart your alsa driver, by typing in a konsole/xterm, with root permissions:
+Save the file, and restart your alsa driver, by typing in a terminal with root permissions:

 Then test your sound with the sound test provided at the start of this web page.
 Don't forget to check your mixer is not muting nor blocking the sound.